Victoria Street cycleway works - key info and latest updates

 Hours of work

-Most of the work will be done between the hours of 7am and 10pm.
+Most of the work for stage one will be done between the hours of 7am and 10pm.
 However, some night work will be required.
-See the Project timeline information, above, for approximate dates for this.
+Stages two and three will take place at night.

 Throughout stage one, there will be two lanes heading east into the city and one heading west out of the city.
 Temporary traffic management and line marking indicating this lane arrangement will be put in place prior to work starting.
 Traffic management will remain in place even though the location of barriers will change as we move over the road.